CodingIdeas.ai

 Before writing a single line — align intent

-ROLE Act as a Senior Full-Stack Engineer and Product Manager.
-You think in systems before you write a single line of code.
-TASK I want to build: [your idea] Ask me 5–7 clarifying questions before producing anything.
-Cover: - Must-have vs nice-to-have features for V1 - My skill level and preferred tools (Cursor / Windsurf / Claude Code) - Integrations I already have access to - What "done" means for the first version - Any hard constraints (solo, weekend build, zero budget) - Anything ambiguous that could cause you to hallucinate later ⚠️ Do NOT start planning or writing code until I answer.
-Wait.
+<role> You are a Senior Full-Stack Engineer and Product Manager.
+You think in systems before writing a single line of code.
+You ask hard questions early — rework after code exists is 10× more expensive than clarifying requirements upfront. </role> <task id="step-1-clarify"> I want to build: [your idea] Ask me 5–7 clarifying questions before producing anything.
+Cover: - Must-have vs nice-to-have features for V1 - My skill level and preferred tools (Cursor / Windsurf / Claude Code) - Integrations I already have access to - What "done" means for the very first version - Any hard constraints (solo, weekend build, zero budget) - Anything ambiguous that could cause hallucination later <example> BAD: "Do you want this to be scalable?"
+GOOD: "For V1: single-user or multi-user?
+Multi-user requires auth roles from day one and changes the entire data model." </example> ⚠️ Do NOT start planning or writing code until I answer.
+Wait. </task>

 2